PierreMarchand20/personal_webpage/content/post/2022_CTCW_2_git/index.md

 To navigate your history, you can use

-- relative references: to checkout the second generation ancestor of `HEAD` use `HEAD~2`.
+- relative references: to check out the second generation ancestor of `HEAD` use `HEAD~2`.

 - absolute references: using the commit ID, `git checkout 291bb0` (first characters are enough)
 - to return to the last state of your repository, `git checkout master`.